-When dreaming up a trip to Southeast Asia, many envision riding an elephant as an unquestionable must-do.
-Imagine: soaking up the lush jungle air, wading through chocolate-milk coloured rivers, all from atop one of the most magnificent creatures on this earth.
+When dreaming up a trip to Southeast Asia, many envision riding an elephant as an absolute must-do.
+Imagine: soaking up the lush jungle air, wading chocolate-milk coloured rivers, all atop one of the most magnificent creatures on earth.
 It seems perfect, doesn’t it?

 Like many, I once thought this too.
 Whenever I saw friends trip photos with tigers, elephants, or other quintessential Asian animals, I’d stare in intrigue.
 As a Canadian, such exotic creatures are unlike any found in my home country.

-Fortunately, one of my best friends tactfully burst my bubble, explaining the ugly truth behind elephant riding that she’d learnt on a trip to the Elephant Nature Park sanctuary last year.
-And after having spent time there ourselves last week, I now fully understand the importance of spreading this message.
+Fortunately, one of my best friends tactfully burst this bucket list bubble of mine.
+She explained the ugly truth behind elephant riding, which she’d learnt on a trip to the Elephant Nature Park sanctuary the previous year.
+After having now spent time there ourselves in 2016, I now fully understand the importance of spreading this message.

 Elephant riding: Why should I care?

 Thousands of well-intentioned, animal-loving tourists visit Asia each year in hopes of riding an elephant.
-What most don’t realize is the horrific trauma this entails.
-Some may have an inkling of its potential issues, but many remain naive, reassure themselves it’s fine, all in the name of grabbing that perfect Facebook photo.
+What most don’t realize is the horrific trauma that this entails.
+Some may have an inkling of its potential issues, but many dismiss these inconvenient truths.
+We choose ignorance for that perfect Facebook photo.

 Here’s 4 Reasons NOT to ride elephants in Thailand

 If you’ve ever been unsure of the murky debate that is elephant riding, I invite you to read on.
 No matter what choice you make, please at least make it an informed one.
 And let me be clear up front: there is NO non-exploitive, cruelty-free way to RIDE an elephant – here’s 4 reasons why.